(Use Google Translate to see an approximate translation into another relevant language)

 Questions

 Was Gus still working up until her death?
-How did she commute?
+She must have been; how else could she live?
+So how did she commute?
 In 2023, Google Maps shows various combinations of buses and walking between her house and Georgetown University hospital, about an hour each way with a mile's walk on each end (see Google map).
+Quite a haul, but she never complained about anything.

 Gus house plat map 1943